shahidzain67/av-stpa/STPA/level-1/stpa.md

   <tr>
     <td>Shift to Drive</td>
     <td class="Not Providing">
-      Apollo does not provide shift to drive command when in autonomous mode, the vehicle is not already in drive and the vehicle is required to move forwards
+      Apollo does not provide shift to drive command when in autonomous mode, the vehicle is not already in drive and the path is clear
     </td>
     <td class="Providing">
-      Apollo provides shift to drive when the vehicle is not required to move forwards<br><br>
+      Apollo provides shift to drive when the path is not clear and the brakes are not engaged<br><br>
       Apollo provides shift to drive when autonomous driving is not active
     </td>
     <td class="Too Early / Too Late / Out of Order">